Should you find yourself in Valencia for New Year, you’ll be spoiled

 For some carnival fun, take yourselves off to the Port of Valencia, around Calle Ingeniero Manuel Soto and la Avenida de Francia for the Christmas Funfair, with rides, candy floss and lots of fun.

-It’s all happening on New Years Eve in Valencia, head to Plaza
+It's all happening on New Years Eve in Valencia, head to Plaza del

-remember it will be busy!
+will be busy!

 It’s a fabulous tradition in Spain to eat 12 grapes while the bells chime in the new year, just in case you’re looking around wondering if people are trying to fit in their 5-a day for 31st December.
 No, they are eating one grape for every bell chime and then if you‘ve got some on hand, washing it all down with a good cava!